raspberrypilearning/raspberry-pi-command/en/step_3.md

 ```
 Giving the file the extension '.sh' tells Geany that you'll be writing a shell script.
 This means that Geany can highlight the text in different colours and knows how to run your script.

 The ampersand (&) on the end of the line says that you want to be able to type more commands while Geany is still running.
-We say that Geny is running in the background.
+We say that Geany is running in the background.

 Tip: You can also open Geany by clicking the Raspberry in the top left of the screen to open the Main Menu and select Programming and then Geany Programmer's Editor.